sekhavati/crystalline/README.md

 ## The problem
 Manipulating data is part and parcel of developing software, but the resulting code can quickly become difficult to read.
-You want to minimise the complexity of your codebase and ensure it's doing what you intended and have the confidence to change it in the future.
+You want to minimise the complexity of your codebase to ensure it's doing what you intended and have the confidence to make changes in the future.

 ## The solution
 _**Readable code is maintainable code.**_